yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **57337 Sound Recording**: a fun music mini.
 The class was chill with friendly TAs and Prof Riccardo was extremely nice.
 The homework deadlines were super generous. _(I spent around 5 hours every week)_

-> Reflection: I didn't really enjoy this semester.
+> Reflection: I didn't really enjoy this light semester.
 My study motivation was extremely low and even lower after I dropped 15150, a decision which I regret.
 I also applied to quite a few companies and got rejected from all.
 I recall experiencing a lot of self-doubt, missing my parents and friends back home, and feeling homesick for no apparent reasons.
 I also procrastinated a lot in all of my assignments simply due to a lack of interest in any of the classes (apart from 36225 i guess?).
 I hated being stuck in Pittsburgh, the consistent rainy weathers, and the 4pm sunsets.

 ## Freshman Year